Big Plans for the Jordan

 The project will replace the last two undersized structures on the river’s mainstem, found at Jordan River Road, East and West, and initiates work in Deer Creek where the stream flows under Fuller Road.
 New, channel-spanning bridges will resolve issues like fish passage barriers, erosion, and sedimentation while improving the overall health of the river and its surrounding habitat.
 While design plans are underway, we are transitioning to fundraising for construction.
 “In order to get this large-scale project to the finish line, we will need to stack many hands,” says Development Director, Kat Hanson.

 Projects like this are not possible without the help of our members and partners.
 We’d like to send a special “thank you” to:

-Friends of the Jordan River, Raven Hill Discovery Center, Charlevoix County Community Foundation, Antrim and Charlevoix County Road Commissions, OHM Advisors (design, permitting applications), Grand Traverse Band of Ottawa & Chippewa Indians, Natural Resources Conservation Service, Michigan Department of Natural Resources, Michigan Department of Environment, Great Lakes and Energy, US Fish & Wildlife Service.
+Friends of the Jordan River, Trout and Salmon Foundation, Raven Hill Discovery Center, Charlevoix County Community Foundation, Antrim and Charlevoix County Road Commissions, OHM Advisors (design, permitting applications), Grand Traverse Band of Ottawa & Chippewa Indians, Natural Resources Conservation Service, Michigan Department of Natural Resources, Michigan Department of Environment, Great Lakes and Energy, US Fish & Wildlife Service.